The Singles Network Ministries

 The Good:

-• Many singles ministries have been started
+• Many singles ministries have been established

 The Bad: